naory/xrpl-multi-sign-manager/docs/USER_STORIES.md

 ---

-## Transaction Management
+## Transaction Coordination

-### Epic: Transaction Operations
+### Epic: Transaction Workflow
 **As a** Wallet Owner or Signer
-**I want to** create and manage transactions
+**I want to** coordinate multi-signature transactions
-**So that** I can perform XRPL operations securely
+**So that** I can execute XRPL operations securely

 #### User Stories:

-**US-013: Create Payment Transaction**
+**US-009: Create Transaction Proposal**
 - **As a** Wallet Owner or Authorized User
-- **I want to** create a payment transaction
+- **I want to** create a transaction proposal
-- **So that** I can send XRP or tokens to other addresses
+- **So that** I can initiate multi-sig transactions
 - **Acceptance Criteria:**
-  - Specify destination address
-  - Enter amount and currency (XRP or token)
+  - Select transaction type (Payment, TrustSet, DEX, etc.)
+  - Fill transaction details (amount, destination, etc.)
-  - Add optional memo/note
+  - Add memo/note for context
   - Set transaction fee
   - Preview transaction details
-  - Submit for multi-signature approval
+  - Submit for signature collection

-**US-014: Create Trust Line**
+**US-010: View Pending Transactions**
-- **As a** Wallet Owner or Authorized User
+- **As a** Signer
-- **I want to** create a trust line for a token
+- **I want to** see transactions requiring my signature
-- **So that** I can hold and transact with that token
+- **So that** I can review and sign pending transactions
 - **Acceptance Criteria:**
-  - Specify token currency and issuer
-  - Set trust limit
-  - Preview trust line details
-  - Submit for multi-signature approval
+  - List all pending transactions for my wallets

-**US-015: Create DEX Offer**
-- **As a** Wallet Owner or Authorized User
-- **I want to** create a DEX offer
-- **So that** I can trade tokens on the XRPL DEX
-- **Acceptance Criteria:**
-  - Specify token pair (TakerGets/TakerPays)
-  - Set exchange rate and amount
+  - Show transaction details and progress
+  - Display current signature count vs. required
-  - Choose offer type (buy/sell)
+  - Filter by transaction type and date
-  - Preview offer details
-  - Submit for multi-signature approval

-**US-016: Cancel DEX Offer**
-- **As a** Wallet Owner or Authorized User
-- **I want to** cancel an existing DEX offer
-- **So that** I can remove offers that are no longer desired
-- **Acceptance Criteria:**
+  - Real-time updates
-  - View existing offers
-  - Select offer to cancel
-  - Preview cancellation details
-  - Submit for multi-signature approval

-**US-017: Sign Transaction**
+**US-011: Sign Transaction with External Wallet**
 - **As a** Signer
-- **I want to** sign pending transactions
+- **I want to** sign transactions using my own wallet
-- **So that** I can contribute to the multi-signature approval process
+- **So that** I can contribute to multi-sig approval
 - **Acceptance Criteria:**
-  - View pending transactions requiring my signature
   - Review transaction details
+  - Sign with Ledger, Xaman, or other wallet
-  - Provide signature approval
+  - Submit signature and public key
   - See real-time progress toward quorum
   - Receive notification when transaction is submitted

-**US-018: View Transaction History**
+**US-012: Track Signature Progress**
 - **As a** Wallet Owner or Signer
-- **I want to** view transaction history
+- **I want to** track signature collection progress
-- **So that** I can track wallet activity and verify transactions
+- **So that** I can monitor transaction status
 - **Acceptance Criteria:**
-  - List all transactions with status
-  - Filter by transaction type, date, status
-  - View detailed transaction information
-  - See signature details for each transaction
+  - Real-time signature count display
-  - Export transaction history
+  - Show which signers have signed
+  - Display remaining weight needed
+  - Progress bar visualization
+  - Automatic submission when quorum met

-**US-019: Cancel Pending Transaction**
+**US-013: Cancel Pending Transaction**
 - **As a** Transaction Initiator
 - **I want to** cancel pending transactions
 - **So that** I can stop transactions that are no longer needed